Batch predictions

 Supported intake types

-These are the supported intake types and descriptions of their configuration parameters:
+The following sections outline the supported intake types and describe their configuration parameters:

 Local file intake

-This requires you to pass either a path to a CSV dataset, file-like object or a Pandas DataFrame as the file parameter:
+Local file intake requires you to pass either a path to a CSV dataset, a file-like object, or a Pandas DataFrame as the file parameter:

 intake_settings={